Cythion/SBL.20004/report_template.md

 ## Introduction

-Some words on the backgorund of your projects.
+Some words on the background of your projects.
 Which plants did you select and why ?

 ## Material & Methods